Secret’s out y’all! We are having a BOY!

 It took about a full week to get results, including having the test shipped to our house, sent back to the lab and the results emailed to us.

 After reading the email together, Brendan and I quickly ran through some ideas of how we would do a gender reveal for friends and family.
-We already knew it would be virtual, so we wanted to record a video of Hadleigh doing something cute.
+We already knew it would be virtual, so we wanted to record a video of Hadleigh (our 2 year old) doing something cute.

-We set up the tripod, pressed record and TA-DA!
-ITS A BOY!
-We video chatted with friends and family and showed the video on my computer so we could see their reactions.
+After recording, we set up a video chat with friends and family (you can do this with zoom or Facebook Messenger), and showed the video on my computer so we could see their reactions.
 It was a lot of fun!

 More gender reveal ideas